Nishaanthan/Tech-Talks/codeofconduct.md

 # Code of Conduct

-All participants of The Tech Talks Community are expected to abide by our Code of Conduct, both online and during in-person events that are hosted and/or associated with DEV.
+All participants of The Tech Talks Community are expected to abide by our Code of Conduct, both online and during in-person events that are hosted and/or associated with TechTalks.

 Our Pledge
 In the interest of fostering an open and welcoming environment, we as moderators of Tech Talks pledge to make participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
 Our Standards